The local geometry of the stack of $A_r$-stable curves: A r -stable curves

-\begin{remark} Notice that \Cref{lem:hyp-crimping-datum-odd} tell us that, if we start with a curve $(\widetilde{C},q_1,q_2)$ with two copies of $\Gm\subset \Aut(\widetilde{C},q_1,q_2)$ acting independently on $T_{q_1}\widetilde{C}$ and $T_{q_2}\widetilde{C}$, then at most one copy of $\Gm$ will survive after we glue $q_1$ and $q_2$.
-Moreover, if such copy survives, the induced restriction to the normalization can be identified with the diagonal embedding $\Gm \subset \Gm^2$.
-Note further that \Cref{lem:hyp-crimping-datum-odd} is stated for $h\geq 2$ thus it does not deal with nodes.
-Indeed, when gluing two points using nodes, there is no condition $n_1=n_2$ and thus both copies of $\Gm$ (if exist) will survive: see \Cref{rem:aut-and-normalization-along-nodes}. \end{remark} \begin{remark} It is important to stress that in the moreover part of \Cref{lem:hyp-crimping-datum-odd}, the conditions on the cocharacter $\phi$ are necessary.
+\begin{remark} Notice that \Cref{lem:hyp-crimping-datum-odd} tells us that if we start with a curve $(\widetilde{C},q_1,q_2)$ with two copies of $\Gm\subset \Aut(\widetilde{C},q_1,q_2)$ acting independently on $T_{q_1}\widetilde{C}$ and $T_{q_2}\widetilde{C}$, then at most one copy of $\Gm$ will survive after we glue $q_1$ and $q_2$.
+Moreover, if such a copy survives, the induced restriction to the normalization can be identified with the diagonal embedding $\Gm \subset \Gm^2$.
+Note further that \Cref{lem:hyp-crimping-datum-odd} is stated for $h\geq 2$; thus, it does not deal with nodes.
+Indeed, when gluing two points using nodes, there is no condition $n_1=n_2$, and thus both copies of $\Gm$ (if they exist) will survive: see \Cref{rem:aut-and-normalization-along-nodes}. \end{remark} \begin{remark} It is important to stress that in the final statement of \Cref{lem:hyp-crimping-datum-odd}, the conditions on the cocharacter $\phi$ are necessary.
 Indeed, consider two disjoint copies of $(\bP^1,0,\infty)$: the automorphism group of the disjoint union is $\Gm^2$.
 For simplicity, we can assume $h=2$, thus we are dealing with tacnodal singularities.
-If we apply \Cref{lem:hyp-crimping-datum-odd} to the diagonal cocharacter $\Gm \rightarrow \Gm^2$ gluing the two copies in $0$, there exists a unique curve $\widetilde{C}$ which has $\Gm$ as (the connected component of the identity of) the group of automorphisms: it is constructed by gluing the two projective lines in $0$ and $\Gm$ acts as the scalar multiplication on both the component.
-Suppose that we want to glue the two irreducible components in $\infty$ as well, i.e. we want to apply \Cref{lem:hyp-crimping-datum-odd} to $(\widetilde{C},q_1,q_2)$ where $q_1,q_2$ are the points $\infty$ in the two irreducible components.
+If we apply \Cref{lem:hyp-crimping-datum-odd} to the diagonal cocharacter $\Gm \rightarrow \Gm^2$ gluing the two copies at $0$, there exists a unique curve $\widetilde{C}$ which has $\Gm$ as (the connected component of the identity of) the group of automorphisms: it is constructed by gluing the two projective lines at $0$, and $\Gm$ acts as scalar multiplication on both components.
+Suppose that we want to glue the two irreducible components at $\infty$ as well, i.e., we want to apply \Cref{lem:hyp-crimping-datum-odd} to $(\widetilde{C},q_1,q_2)$ where $q_1,q_2$ are the points $\infty$ in the two irreducible components.
 Following the proof of \Cref{lem:hyp-crimping-datum-odd}, we have that the moduli stack of curves constructed in this way is isomorphic to $\Gm \times [U_h/\Gm]$ (see also \Cref{rem:diff-crimping-same-curve-odd}).
-Therefore there is a family of non-isomorphic curves over $\Gm$ constructed with different $\Gm$-equivariant crimping datum.
-The moreover part of \Cref{lem:hyp-crimping-datum-odd} fails because the curve $(\widetilde{C},q_1,q_2)$ does not have a copy of $\Gm^2$ as a subtorus. \end{remark}
+Therefore, there is a family of non-isomorphic curves over $\Gm$ constructed with different $\Gm$-equivariant crimping data.
+The final statement of \Cref{lem:hyp-crimping-datum-odd} fails because the curve $(\widetilde{C},q_1,q_2)$ does not have a copy of $\Gm^2$ as a subtorus. \end{remark}